Skip to content

 Terminal window

-tar -czf /backups/packages-$(date +%Y%m%d).tar.gz -C /data packages/
+tar -czf /backups/blobs-$(date +%Y%m%d).tar.gz -C /data blobs/

 Incremental backup with rsync: